Winnipeg dominates in 7-3 win, Vegas loses 5th straight - NewsBreak

 Vegas got on the board at 6:49 of the second period after Roy capitalized on a quick passing play.

 A pair of unassisted goals upped Winnipeg’s lead to 4-1.
-Ehlers scored his 16 at 9:04, and big defenseman Stanley recorded his first of the season at 11:09 when his sharp-angled shot whizzed behind Brossoit, who was then pulled in favor of Thompson.
+Ehlers scored his 16 at 9:04, and big defenceman Stanley recorded his first of the season at 11:09 when his sharp-angled shot whizzed behind Brossoit, who was then pulled in favour of Thompson.

-The seven goals was the most the injury-riddled Golden Knights have given up this season.
+Thompson stood tall during the game’s first power play, but eight seconds after it was over Scheifele notched his 23 goal at 18:25 to make it 5-1.

-“We’ve had winnable games,” Vegas coach Pete DeBoer said.
-“It feels like we’ve got to play a perfect game right now.
-Our goalies have to be dead on, our special teams have to be dead on, our five-on-five has to be dead on for us to win.
-That’s a big ask for a group.
-I thought most nights on this trip, we’ve had most of those things going but just not enough to win.”
+Vegas had the 19-16 edge on shots on goal after the second period.

 Golden Knights: Hosts Florida on Thursday.